bjcosta/landscaping/pond/README.md

 Options:

 * Circle
-	+ Easiest to understand current flow, helping to keep it clean and reduce maintainence
+	+ Positive: Easiest to understand current flow, helping to keep it clean and reduce maintainence
 	* Not great for a natural look, is good for formal look

 * Sharp corners (like a square)
-	+ Difficult to ensure current flow in corners and thus keeping them clean
+	+ Positive: Difficult to ensure current flow in corners and thus keeping them clean
 	* Not great for a natural look, is good for formal look

 * Natural other shape (Kidney bean common)
-	+ No sharp corners to prevent water flow
+	+ Positive: No sharp corners to prevent water flow
-	- Still more difficult to understand water flow than circle
+	- Negative: Still more difficult to understand water flow than circle
 	* Great for more natural looking ponds

 ## Pond location/positioning